 ‘In the temple he found those who were selling oxen and sheep and pigeons, and the money-changers sitting there.
 And making a whip of cords, he drove them all out of the temple, with the sheep and oxen.
 And he poured out the coins of the money-changers and overturned their tables.
 And he told those who sold the pigeons, “Take these things away; do not make my Father’s house a house of trade.”’

 Outside the temple, people were taking advantage and doing business transactions.
 As a result, people forgot their real reason for being at the temple.

 Again, there is lots of money in religion.
-It could be a gold ornamental cross or a USB containing the teachings of the speaker.
+It could be a gold ornamental cross, a special piece of ‘blessed handkerchief’ or a USB containing the teachings of the speaker.
 The key point: Does it distract a believer from worshiping God?